Definition of Safeguarding

 Compromise any enquiries that need to be undertaken by children’s social care or the police.

-The school will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+The Academy will endeavour to ensure that parents have an understanding of the responsibilities placed on the Academy and staff for safeguarding children.

 Child safety issues and child protection will be addressed through the curriculum where appropriate, especially through PSHE, Computing and E-Safety, Citizenship, Sex and Relationships Education (SRE) and British values.